Abbeygreen Church: The Relief Church or "Cordiner" Church

-The Disruption from a Local Parish Church Perspective
+The Disruption from a local parish church perspective

-1839 - A Refusal of Patronage
+1839 - A refusal of patronage

 Rev. Dr. Andrew Boreland Parker arrived as minister of the first charge of Lesmahagow in April 1839.
 As noted in the history of the North Church, the branch of the Original Secession Church to which the North Church belonged merged with the Church of Scotland on 11 September 1839, forming the third charge of the Church of Scotland in Lesmahagow.
-However, the Duke of Hamilton refused patronage for the incumbent minister of the North Church.
+However, the Duke of Hamilton refused patronage for the incumbent minister of the North Church, the Rev. William Logan.
 Whatever the reasons for this refusal, it was a clear action against both the minister and the congregation as they were constituted under God.
 Despite this refusal, the "Burgher" congregation, now part of the Church of Scotland, continued to worship in its own building with the Rev. William Logan as minister.
 The church building was, what came to be called, the Jubilee Hall on Bloomfield Road in Lesmahagow.

-1842 - A Second Refusal of Patronage
+1842 - A second refusal of patronage

 Now, with the North Church being the third charge of the Church of Scotland in Lesmahagow, the second charge of Lesmahagow became vacant by the Death of the Rev. Dr. John Wilson on 13 February 1842.
-Rev. William Logan was selected as a candidate for the second charge and won the vote of the congregation (on 7 July 1842), receiving 293 votes compared to the 205 votes for Rev. Thomas Burns of Airdrie.
+Rev. William Logan was selected as a candidate for the second charge by winning the vote of the congregation (on 7 July 1842), receiving 293 votes compared to the 205 votes for Rev. Thomas Burns of Airdrie.
 The Duke of Hamilton gave patronage to and presented the Rev. Thomas Burns to the Lesmahagow Parish Church congregation, contrary to the declared will of that congregation.
 It is in these circumstances that the Rev. Burns succeeded to the ministry of the second charge on 29 September 1842.